junkuna/California-Real-Estate/README.md

 The project progresses from data preprocessing and exploratory data analysis to baseline linear regression, tree-based ensemble models, gradient boosting, and quantile regression for prediction uncertainty.

+## Project Goal

+To build a robust, user-focused machine learning model that accurately predicts the close price of any single-family residential property in California using only features available to consumers—enabling integration into a web application for real-time property value estimation.

 ---

 ## Data Access and Preparation